briansmith337/zulip/templates/zerver/help/start-a-call.md

 1. Click **Save changes**.

 !!! warn ""
     **Note**: Zoom support is experimental.
-In particular, Zulip currently supports having only one active Zoom meeting at a time.
+In particular, Axxess currently supports having only one active Zoom meeting at a time.

 {tab|jitsi-on-premise}

-If you're running both Zulip and Jitsi Meet on-premise, just set `JITSI_SERVER_URL` in `/etc/zulip/settings.py`.
+If you're running both Axxess and Jitsi Meet on-premise, just set `JITSI_SERVER_URL` in `/etc/zulip/settings.py`.

 You can also disable the video call button for your community by